thirdweb-dev/react/etc/react.api.md

 // Warnings were encountered during analysis:
 //
-// dist/index.d.ts:391:5 - (ae-forgotten-export) The symbol "MagicConnectorArguments" needs to be exported by the entry point index.d.ts
+// dist/index.d.ts:396:5 - (ae-forgotten-export) The symbol "MagicConnectorArguments" needs to be exported by the entry point index.d.ts
+// dist/index.d.ts:403:5 - (ae-forgotten-export) The symbol "GnosisConnectorArguments" needs to be exported by the entry point index.d.ts
-// dist/index.d.ts:960:5 - (ae-forgotten-export) The symbol "wagmi_core" needs to be exported by the entry point index.d.ts
+// dist/index.d.ts:977:5 - (ae-forgotten-export) The symbol "wagmi_core" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)